Applying to university through UCAS

 You can follow the progress of your application using Track.
 You are only able to accept two offers – one that you want to accept firmly and one ‘insurance’ place.

-You can apply to UCAS from mid-September to 15 January in the academic year before the course starts.
+You can apply to UCAS from mid-September to the end of January in the academic year before the course starts.
 If you are applying for dentistry or medicine, or to Oxford or Cambridge, the deadline is 15 October.

 A very important part of your application is your personal statement.
 In a limited amount of space you have to state your reasons for your choice of course, explain why you feel you are suitable and outline your future career plans.
 This is your chance to really promote yourself.
 Make sure you mention any relevant paid or unpaid experience, interests etc.